gtvj/linux/machine-set-up.md

 Comment=Firefox Developer Edition Web Browser.

 ```
+Having done this you should sign-in to Firefox and enable synchronisation.

 ### Install xclip (to replicate OSX pbcopy and pbpaste)
 * Use Synaptic to search for `xclip`
 * Mark it for installation and click 'apply'